fullstack-hy2020/fullstack-hy2020.github.io/src/content/10/en/part10d.md

 Implement a feature for filtering the reviewed repositories list based on a keyword.
 Users should be able to type in a keyword into a text input and the list should be filtered as the user types.
 You can use a simple <em>TextInput</em> component or something a bit fancier such as React Native Paper's [Searchbar](https://callstack.github.io/react-native-paper/searchbar.html) component as the text input.
 Put the text input component in the <em>FlatList</em> component's header.

 To avoid a multitude of unnecessary requests while the user types the keyword fast, only pick the latest input after a short delay.
 This technique is often referred to as [debouncing](https://lodash.com/docs/4.17.15#debounce). [use-debounce](https://www.npmjs.com/package/use-debounce) library is a handy hook for debouncing a state variable.
 Use it with a sensible delay time, such as 500 milliseconds.
-Store the text input's value by using the <em>useState</em> hook and the pass the debounced value to the query as the value of the <em>searchKeyword</em> argument.
+Store the text input's value by using the <em>useState</em> hook and then pass the debounced value to the query as the value of the <em>searchKeyword</em> argument.

 You probably face an issue that the text input component loses focus after each keystroke.
 This is because the content provided by the <em>ListHeaderComponent</em> prop is constantly unmounted.
 This can be fixed by turning the component rendering the <em>FlatList</em> component into a class component and defining the header's render function as a class property like this: